-Many families of visually impaired children are concerned about the ability of their child to get around their home safely.
-There are many relatively simple things that can be done to help your child move safely through your home using her vision, if present, and other senses.
+Many families of children with eye conditions are concerned about the ability of their child to get around their home safely.
+There are many relatively simple things that can be done to help your child move safely through your home using their vision, if present, and other senses.

 Assessing Your Home for a Child with Low Vision